juliancameron79/recipe-heaven/README.md

 ### Existing Features

-Recipe Heaven is a cluster free site.
+Recipe Heaven is a clutter free site.
 The site is a five page site, broken up into home page, all recipes page, add recipe page recipe page page and an edit recipe page.

 #### Home page